syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

 The primary reasons for using service in an **OLAP** processing are as follows:

-1.DataSource Connectivity: You can establish a connection between different cube data sources such as
+1.**DataSource Connectivity:** You can establish a connection between different cube data sources such as

    * Offline Cube